digaev/demo_blog/README.md

 --------

 * Users registration
-* Registered users can post artices
+* Registered users can post articles
 * Registered users can "Like" articles

 Installation